The floor outside my office was wet. On

 how they must hold the railing when going up and down stairs.
 Taking

-extra time to calmly point out environmental surroundings to these
+extra time to note environmental surroundings to these

 exuberant children can enable them to see problems before coming into